apike/allenpike.com/_posts/2021-10-31-fresh-air-life.md

 A few years back, my dad proposed going on a camping trip… in October.
 Now, I love camping.
 Our summer camping trips across BC were one of my highlights growing up.
 But nothing ruins a camping trip like the cold and rain rolling in.
 And here in BC at least, October is Chapter 1 of cold and rain.

-So I was apprehensive.
-I knew my dad would soon be moving an ocean away.
-How many more chances would I have for a camping trip with him, even if it would be kind of miserable out?
+I was apprehensive.
+But I knew my dad would soon be moving an ocean away.
+How many more chances would I have for a camping trip with him, even if it would be rather miserable out?

 So I committed to going.
 I stuffed my bag with wool outer layers, synthetic under layers, and a jacket that was both rainproof and generously insulated.

-I also brought something I never had before: a mindset that it would be cold, and it would be rainy, and I would enjoy myself regardless.
+I also brought something else new: a mindset that it would be cold, and it would be rainy, but I would enjoy myself regardless.

 And you know what?
 It worked.
 It really, really worked.
 We got rained on, I stayed warm, and I had fun.
 I’m very grateful I decided to buckle down, layer up, and get out there.

 Ever since, my relationship to weather has changed.
-I’m willing to face it.
+Now, I’m up for it.
+After I put on a lot of clothes.

 ---